ashishdoneriya/csetutorials.com-ssj/posts/influxdb-tutorial.md

 ## Install Influxdb

-First of all install influxdb from its <a href="https://portal.influxdata.com/downloads/" target="_blank" rel="nofollow noreferred noopener noreferrer">official download page</a>.
+First of all install influxdb from its [official download page](https://portal.influxdata.com/downloads/).
 If you donot have admin rights then you can follow my article on how to install influxdb without root access.
 [/install-influxdb-without-root-access-linux.html](/install-influxdb-without-root-access-linux.html)

 Now open another terminal and start the CLI using command `influx`